 A White Husky Puppy is one of the cutest puppies on the planet.
 Before you start training your Siberian Husky, there are a few things that you need to know about the breed that will make the training process easier.
-Some dog training methods are based on what makes the owner feel good, rather than what on actually makes sense to the dog.
+Some dog training methods are based on what makes the owner feel good rather than what makes sense to the dog.
 In this topic, we share some of the best tips for white husky puppy training.
-In this day there are lots of methods are available to puppy training see below.
+In this day, there are lots of methods available to puppy training; see below.

 The most important part of crate training is making sure your puppy always associates it with a positive experience.